Summary of this page

 2.4 User authentication

-Regardless of the ICL laboratory where the computer is used or of type of computer or the OS environment being used, user authentication is carried out using the student number ID and TU ID and password.
+Regardless of the ICL laboratory where the computer is used or of type of computer or the OS environment being used, user authentication is carried out using the Tohokudai ID and Tohokudai ID password.

 2.5 User home domain